refinedev/refine/documentation/docs/api-reference/antd/migration-guide/v4-to-v5.md

 </Tabs>

-## 🪄 Migrating your project automatically with refine-codemod ✨ (recommended)
+## 🪄 Migrating your project automatically with Codemod ✨ (recommended)

 `@pankod/refine-codemod` package handles the breaking changes for your project automatically, without any manual steps.
 It migrates your [`@pankod/refine-antd`](https://github.com/refinedev/refine/tree/next/packages/antd) version from 3.x.x to 4.x.x.